huggingface/transformers/docs/source/add_new_model.rst

 -  12. ☐ Uploaded model weights to the hub
 -  13. ☐ Submitted the pull request
 -  14. ☐ (Optional) Added a demo notebook

-For exemplary purposes, we will call the model that we will add to 🤗 Transformers ``BrandNewBert``.

 To begin with, we usually recommend to start by getting a good theoretical understanding of ``BrandNewBert``.
 However, if you prefer to understand the theoretical aspects of the model *on-the-job*, then it is totally fine to directly dive